kirbysayshi/transit-authority/README.md

 Attempt a transition to the `newState`.
 If the transition is not defined, a warning will be printed in debug mode, and an `Error` will be passed as the first argument of the callback.

-It's ok to no define all possible transition pairs!
+It's ok to not define all possible transition pairs!
 The warnings are just for debugging purposes.

 The `opt_callback` always receives an `Error` or null (in the absence of an error) as its first argument.